canonical/kserve-rocks/CONTRIBUTING.md

 ### Ensuring the entrypoint/rock internals are as similar to upstream as possible

 The upstream install procedure results in `python` being executable, but our rock builds with `python3.10` being the executable.
 To address this, we add a symbolic link to `$CRAFT_PART_INSTALL`

+## Integration testing the server images

+For every inference server provided, upstream maintains an example usage in their [Model Serving Runtimes docs](https://kserve.github.io/website/master/modelserving/v1beta1/serving_runtime/).
+Each example includes a model for the given server, sample input, and an example `curl` call.
+These can be used for integration testing of the models without deploying KServe.
+See also the `README.md` files in the subdirs of this repo for some of these examples applied to our ROCKs.